bavicente9/bill/README.md

 This project is a simple bill software developed with POO with Java and Maven for  SQLite dependences.

 Database used: Is a relational data base used with SQLite, it has 4 tables to save all necessary data.
+All data used is fake generated in https://www.mockaroo.com/

 have 2 modules :